tribhuvanesh/prediction-poisoning/README.md

 #### Step 1: Setting up experiment variables

+The configuration for experiments is provided primarily via command-line arguments.
+Since some of these arguments are re-used between experiments (e.g., attack and defense models), it's convenient to assign the configuration in shell variables and just reference them in the command-line arguments (which you will see in the next steps).
-The experiment parameters are configured by setting shell variables (copy-paste the block below into command-line).
+To do this, copy-paste the block below into command-line.

 ```bash
 ### If you have multiple GPUs on the machine, use this to select the specific GPU